centau/vide/docs/tut/crash-course/2-creation.md

 properties to assign when creating a new instance for that class.

-Luau allows us to omit parentheses `()` when calling functions with string or table literals which Vide takes advantage of for brevity.
+Luau allows us to omit parentheses `()` when calling functions with string or table literals which is recommended to use for brevity.

 ```lua
 local create = vide.create